A hot, sunny and full day that included a stop at the bank that had a line of ohhhh – 40 people, minutes to closing time – on a Friday! Ugh!

 In many situations, we have a choice to panic, plan or set a pace.

 Do you ever have that feeling where you’re tempted to rush, but know that when you do, you end up feeling frazzled with things still left over to do?

-Long story short, everything was taken care of and errands aligned sweetly.
-While in the bank line, I started replying to a message from a sister-friend, by text.
+Long story short, while in the bank line, I started texting a reply to a message from a sister-friend.
 Instead, I called.
-We hadn’t connected for awhile now, and though a quiet bank wasn’t an ideal spot to ‘catch up’ and talk about a business collaboration on the phone at the time, I decided it was.
-So many times, she’s flashed into my mind and I’ve sent her and her son love in the air, but though the “no-rush” rule is in play, somehow the time since we last spoke seemed moons away – and we live on the same island.
+We hadn’t connected for awhile now, and though a quiet bank wasn’t an ideal spot to make a (quiet) phone call at the time, I decided it was.
+So many times, she’s flashed into my mind, but somehow the time since we last spoke seemed like moons away – and we live on the same island.

-Today, it’s quick questions, shorthand texts, emoticon comments, juggling e-mails, dodging noisy (social media) notifications, while tending to the tasks of any given day, setting aside quiet time of thanksgiving, reading, and deep breaths – and making sure to post on instagram.
+Today, it’s quick questions, shorthand texts, emoticon comments, juggling e-mails, dodging noisy (social media) notifications, while tending to the tasks of any given day.
 But what room does all that leave for meaningful connections with cherished friends?
 Not much – unless we define it.

 So I called.
-And we spoke, laughed, shared, built, and will soon meet for coffee and conversation.
-She shared how her business has grown and continues to, and we celebrated each other’s highlights while offering compassion for the challenges.
+And we spoke, laughed, shared, built, and encouraged.
+She shared how her son and business have grown, and we celebrated each other’s highlights while offering compassion and comfort for the challenges.
 The 40 people ahead of me in the line suddenly had skimmed down to one or two.
-The time had both flown, and stood still, as two friends both made a moment to call, pick up the phone, say hi, share a smile, and make a new memory.
+Time had both flown, and stood still, as two friends both made a moment to call, pick up the phone, say hi, share a smile, and make a new memory.

 Which sister has flashed into your mind or been in your prayers recently?